Skip to main navigation Skip to main content Skip to page footer

 For us, sustainability also means responsibility towards the people who shape our company.
 Under the social dimension, we summarize topics such as equal rights, inclusion, training, occupational health and safety.
 Our aim is to create a fair, safe and equal-opportunity working environment in which diversity is valued and encouraged.

-We have already achieved a gender balance of 50% women and 50% men at management levels FK1 and FK2.
-This is a clear sign of equal rights in our management culture.
+We have already achieved a gender distribution of 50% women and 50% men in the first and second management levels.

 Inclusion is an integral part of our corporate culture and HR strategy.
 Our aim is to create a working environment that enables all people - regardless of physical or mental limitations, age, origin, gender or social background - to participate on an equal footing.